-One of the best parts of the holiday season is decorating the Christmas tree with loved ones.
+One of the best parts of the holiday season is decorating the Christmas tree.
 However, you may have found yourself less excited about the tradition after several years of putting up the same tree decorations.
-Even those who are satisfied with their tree decor may have second thoughts after seeing the Superhero Christmas tree, or the unique decorations you can make out of food.
-Whether you’re ready to change things up this year or just keeping options in mind for next year, these tree decorating ideas may grab your attention.
+Even those who love their usual tree decor may have second thoughts after seeing the amazing things other people are doing with their trees!
+These creative decorating ideas may grab your attention.

 Candy Lovers Unite!

-If you or someone in your household loves Candyland, this may be the dream Christmas tree for you.
+If you love Candyland, this may be the dream Christmas tree for you.
 Packed with decorations that mimic holiday sweets, this tree takes holiday cheer to a whole new level.

 The gingerbread houses and swirly lollipops are eyecatching while the donuts and ice cream cones fill out the tree.
 Ornaments are made to look like candy-covered apples and felt pom poms are attached to a stick to look like cake pops.
 Smiling elves make for a unique but festive tree topper.